When an author or creator takes two previously unrelated works and puts them into a single, shared continuity.

 The Soul Series is also seem to take place in the distant past of the Tekken universe due the presence of Yoshimitsu in every installment of both series.

 Video game Blair Witchproject I: Rustin Parr sets the original Blair Witch movie and video game Nocturne, made by the same creators in one world.

-There is a crossover between Wonder Woman and Fafhrd And The Gray Mouser.
+There is a crossover between Wonder Woman and Fafhrd and the Gray Mouser.
 The latter's world was adapted into Dungeons & Dragons setting.
-Of course, there was a fair amounts of retcons in DC Universe and revised editions of D&D, but it's quite possible that the link estabilishing connection between the three still exist in some form.
+Of course, there was a fair amounts of retcons in The DCU and revised editions of D&D, but it's quite possible that the link estabilishing connection between the three still exist in some form.

 Shin Mazinger is quickly reaching a critical level of this, with a woman from Violence Jack turning out to be Kouji Kabuto's mother.

 Violence Jack has incorporated Devilman and later Devilman Lady as taking place in one Universe that resets itself and all main characters are really incarnations of Akira Fudou.
 And because the series is also Deconstructor Fleet for all other Go Nagai's manga, there are many theories incorporating them into it in all incarnations, which is possible thanks to the nature of this world.
 Cameos and crossovers between his works are so often it's pretty easy.
 Then there's Devilman Grimoire, where Jun Fudo and Aoi Kurosaki from Devilman Lady are shown to be teachers at Akira and Miki's school.
 They are also lovers.
 Alphonse and Himura, from the 1970s Devilman anime series, also feature.